Beneath the veneer of a crime novel, ‘You Beneath Your Skin’ is a study of problematic relationships

 There was extensive media coverage of the incident and its aftermath (including unprecedented nationwide protests and changes in India’s criminal law); the years that followed also saw a controversial BBC documentary on the subject (India’s Daughter, 2015), and a fine Netflix series in 2019.

 The Netflix series – the seven-part Delhi Crime – based on case files, was very much on my mind while reading Damyanti Biswas’s debut novel.
-For two important reasons: First, at the heart of both is a crime that is particularly savage in its enactment, involving a minor who is the worst among a group of older assailants (in the novel, a prostitute’s face and body are disfigured by acid after gang rape, and then stuffed in a trash bag).
+For two important reasons: First, at the heart of both is a crime that is particularly savage in its enactment.
 And second, the police investigation not only unravels a crime but also lays bare the dynamics of a fraught filial relationship – in the series, between a mother and teenage daughter (DCP Vartika Chaturvedi is hell bent on nabbing Pandey’s assailants not only to deliver justice to the victim but also to restore the faith of her own daughter in their city and the law of their country), and in the novel, between a mother and teenage son (psychiatrist Anjali Morgan, an Indian American, settles in Delhi to flee her past in America and has a hard time being a single mother to Nikhil, who has autism).

 Mother and son